Church and State: Some Reflections

 Idealist and Romantic thought in turn accepted modern political society as a given, eventually calling it Gesellschaft, but wanted to cultivate Gemeinschaft, that is, human beings somehow one in spiritual communion and not reducible to a sum of individuals contracting to found a coercive power for the sake of self-defense and property.
 Law and power came to be associated exclusively with Gesellschaft, while spiritual communion was the realm of natural and organic unity in freedom.
 Thus, instead of retrieving and enriching the classical Christian philosophy of society which saw human beings integrated through relations of subordination and authority in view of the true human and common good, relations which had constituted societies from a multitude of families and institutions, Romantic philosophies tended to posit a false opposition between the juridical and the spiritual-personal, a dichotomy conceived in reaction to liberalism and alien to both premodern life and the history of the Church.
 They concluded to a quasi-collective spirit that would somehow constitute the essence of a given organic society.
 And instead of deepening their understanding of hierarchical relations (the juridical element) and integrating them with the mission of the Holy Spirit and supernatural grace (the spiritual and personal element) as Pius XII and Charles Journet would do in their teaching on the Mystical Body, theologians influenced by Romanticism tended to imagine the Church as an “organic” entity, collective life or spirit, to which hierarchical relations would accrue more or less as excrescences.

-The “corporate union” view has the obvious attraction of simplicity.
-For those who believe in the existence of both, the bifurcation of this world and the world to come is bound to create some cognitive dissonance.
-The union of Church and State in one governing body overcomes this problem.
+The corporate union view has the obvious attraction of simplicity.
+For those who believe in the existence of both, the bifurcation of this world and the world to come is bound to create intellectual dissonance.
+The union of Church and state in one governing body overcomes this problem.
 Some Christians find support for this view in the precedence of Israelite theocracy.
-One could argue that the Byzantine Imperial Church and the Protestant Church of England are Christian examples of this ancient tendency to conflate religion and politics.
+Some argue that the Byzantine Church, the Western Church at some times and places in feudal Europe, and the Protestant Church of England are Christian examples of this ancient tendency to conflate religion and politics.

-The cultural integration view, as articulated by Santogrossi and exemplified, to one degree or another, in Western Europe during the Middle Ages, features some of the same attractions as the corporate union view (i.e., holistic), but with more flexibility, with two distinct bodies whose “integration” is not not corporate, but cultural.
-This view emphasizes the spiritual and moral subordination of the State to the Church.
-However, even in this ideal relation, the State remains essentially distinct from the Church, having its own distinct government and proper end (the temporal well-being of its citizens).
-On the cultural integration view, the Church, in relation to the State, can “know how to be brought low, and how to abound,” as an authentic expression of her essential being and mission.
+The cultural integration view, as articulated by Santogrossi and exemplified to one degree or another at various times and places in the Western Church during the Middle Ages (particularly after the reforms of Pope Gregory VII), features some of the same attractions as the corporate union view (e.g., it is holistic), but maintains that the Church and the state are two distinct bodies whose “integration” is not not corporate, but cultural.
+This view sometimes emphasizes the spiritual and moral subordination of the state to the Church.
+[3] However, even in this ideal relation, the political body remains essentially distinct from the Church, each having its own proper end or purpose.
+The purpose of the body politic is to promote the temporal well-being of its citizens, whereas that of the Church is to lead all men to eternal salvation.
+On the cultural integration view, the Church, in relation to the political body, can “know how to be brought low, and how to abound,” as an authentic expression of her essential being and mission.
 Both suffering and glory, humiliation and exaltation, belong to the mystical Body of Christ.
-There is no divine mandate for Christians to create a theocracy or Christian State, but neither is there any Steel Curtain between this world and the next.
-The ends of Church and State are sufficiently commensurate to allow for mutual influence, but not the absorption of one body by the other.
+There is no divine mandate for Christians to create a theocracy or Christian state, but neither is there any Iron Curtain between this world and the next.
+The ends of Church and state, though not identical, are compatible, such that the influence of these communities upon one other can be of mutual benefit.
+[4]

-According to the third view, the liberal conception of society, all public transactions and relations are reduced to a matter of individual preference and convenience, with government (hence hierarchical relations) serving only a negative function.
-This conception of social life strikes some people as hopelessly banal, while others regard liberalism as the only means of preserving peace among people with competing conceptions of what is true, good, and beautiful.
+According to the third view, the liberal conception of society, all public transactions and relations have purely secular ends.
+This conception of political life strikes some people as hopelessly banal, while others regard liberalism as the only means of preserving peace among people with competing conceptions of what is ultimately true, good, and beautiful.
 The classical liberal view recognizes that purely political plans and mechanistic means cannot bring about the right ordering of a community.
-Thus, the error of modern socialism is rejected.
-The liberal State, however, is similar to the socialist State in that all political arrangements are based upon entirely mundane principles.
-For the religious believer who subscribes to this view, the result is a sort of double-mindedness, since his ultimate aspirations bear little or no relation to the cultural expressions and political ordering of human society (and vice versa).
+Thus, the error of modern, materialistic socialism is rejected.
+The liberal state, however, is similar to the socialist state in that all public policies are based upon entirely mundane principles.
+For the religious believer who subscribes to this view, the result is a sort of double-mindedness, since his ultimate aspirations and commitments bear little or no relation to the cultural expressions and political ordering of human society (and vice versa).

-The fourth view really does not feature a universal Church that can be definitely related to the State.
+The fourth view has more obvious ecclesiological implications, and really does not allow for a universal Church that can be definitely related to any worldly political body (or anything else, for that matter).
 Minus a hierarchical structure of its own, the universal Church would be reducible to a mere aggregate of local churches, a quasi-entity that sort of manifests itself here and there in various (often mutually incompatible) beliefs, organizations, communal actions, and religious enthusiasms.
 This is much like the Protestant conception of an invisible “catholic” Church, and may be subject to the same criticisms that apply to that notion.
-(See the article, Christ Founded a Visible Church.)
+[5]

 Pax et Bonum,